bitranox/lib_list/.docs/README_template.rst

 .. include:: ./badges_without_jupyter.rst

-some convenience functions to access the windows registry - to be extended.
+some convenience functions for lists

-supports python 2.7 - 3.7 and possibly other dialects.
+supports python 3.7 and possibly other dialects.

 .. include:: ./tested_under.rst